-In accordance with Regulation (EU) 2016/1011 of the European Parliament and of the Council of June 8, 2016, on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 and having regard to the transition period, the sub-fund may only use reference indices if the benchmark or its administrator is registered in the relevant register of the European Securities and Markets Authority ("ESMA").
+According to Regulation (EU) 2016/1011 of the European Parliament and of the Council of June 8, 2016, on indices used as benchmarks in financial instruments and financial contracts or to measure the performance of investment funds and amending Directives 2008/48/EC and 2014/17/EU and Regulation (EU) No. 596/2014 and taking into account the transition period, the sub-funds are only permitted to use reference indices if the benchmark or its administrator is registered in the relevant ESMA register.
 The Management Company has laid down robust written plans for each benchmark that stipulate measures that would take effect if the benchmark were to change materially or were no longer made available.

-A clarification is provided in the special section of the Sales Prospectus to indicate whether the sub-fund is actively or passively managed, and whether the sub-fund replicates a reference index or is managed with the help of such an index.
+A clarification is provided in the special section of the Sales Prospectus to indicate whether the sub-fund is managed actively or passively, and whether the sub-fund replicates a reference index or is managed with the help of such an index.
 In the latter case, information is provided for the sub-fund as to the amount of latitude available to deviate from the benchmark.